What Are The Laws Around Stop and Search in the UK?

 Police officers are legally only allowed to ask you to take off a coat, jacket or gloves at the location of a stop and search.
 They can also ask you to remove other items, including religious headwear and clothing, but they are required to ensure that you are located somewhere out of sight of the general public before you do so.
 You can also be asked to remove items of clothing below your jacket, but only an officer of the same sex as you can ask you to do this.

-While officers are allowed to physically touch you during a stop and search, the contact must not hurt or be of a sexual nature.
+While officers are allowed to physically touch you during a stop and search, the contact must not hurt or be of a sexual nature – which may be considered to be police assault.
 You may be asked to raise your arms or bend over to assist them.
 If you feel you were touched inappropriately, it is vital that you report it.